 The Whippet Inn has been well established in York for some time as one of the best places to go for a meat fix.
 Its expertise in charring meat to the right point is difficult to argue with but that specialism makes it rather less appealing for the ever increasing vegan population.
 With that in mind, The Whippet has recently updated its menu with a range of vegan dishes to complement the existing broad range of meat dishes.
-When a specialist steak restaurant starts talking about its new vegan offering, it’s easy to suspect lazy opportunism, but previous experience of The Whippet was positive and the menu looked well put together, so I happily made the trip across town to check it out.
+When a specialist steak restaurant starts talking about its new vegan offering, it’s easy to suspect lazy opportunism, but previous experience of The Whippet was positive and the menu looked well put together, so I happily made the trip across town to try our going vegan with The Whippet.

 If you’re a parent then before planning your visit make sure you arrange childcare: the Whippet bills itself as for adults only and aims to offer something a bit different from other restaurants, something reinforced by the thoroughly adult wallpaper that you wouldn’t want to have to explain to a child.
 With care for Baby Fork duly sorted, we took up a table in the sheltered garden, just out of the scorching sun, and waited for food to arrive.
 As an aside, I’d prefer to see the garden entirely non smoking when serving as a dining area.